How To Make Hard-Boiled Eggs

 eggs in pot

-Begin by placing the eggs in a saucepan large enough so that they sit in a single layer.
-Fill the pan with enough cold water so that it covers the eggs by about an inch.
+Begin by placing the eggs in a saucepan large enough so that they sit in a single layer (use eggs that have been in the fridge for a week or two as they will be much easier to work with).
+Fill the pan with enough cool water so that it covers the eggs by about an inch.
 It’s important to start the eggs in cold water — bringing the water and eggs up in temperature together ensures even cooking and prevents cracking.
 Bring the water to a rolling boil over high heat, then immediately remove the pan from the heat.

 eggs in boiling water